r3trofitted/thundervein_zero/doc/notes.md

 *   We could introduce a `UpdatesList` object to represent the list of updates (instead of a simple array in `Turn#resolve!`); this object would be in charge of merging its own content (therefore taking a piece of the logic in `Turn#resolve!`), and/or validate its own state, to ensure that no conflicting updates could be passed to `Board#revise`.
 Overkill?
-*   [x] There is a special case of attacks: the "switcheroo attacks", when a player from hex A attack a player from hex B, and at the same time, B attacks A. In this situation, nothing special happens if one attack succeeds but not the other, or if both fail.
+*   [x] There is a special case of attacks: the "switcheroo attacks", when a player from tile A attack a player from tile B, and at the same time, B attacks A. In this situation, nothing special happens if one attack succeeds but not the other, or if both fail.
 However, if both attacks succeed, then we need to ensure that the game handle the post-victory moves correctly – i.e. that A and B trade places (minus 1 unit, supposedly left behind).
 *   [x] In the same vein, how to properly handle "chain orders"?
 E.g. if A attacks B while B attacks C?
 *   [ ] Implement a way to know when a player is eliminated from a game (e.g. strike their name on the monitoring page)
-*   Jargon: _Hex_ is the object that represents a section of the board; theses section are called _hexes_.
+*   Jargon: _Tile_ is the object that represents a section of the board; in game, theses sections are called _zones_.